 Send Message step allows you to create any sort of message you might want to send and add various blocks to it such as Text, Video or Gallery, for example.
 Check out our materials about Block Types and Quick Reply Buttons to learn more about the options of the Send Message block.

-Start Flow is the type of step that allows you to send your subscribers to a particular Flow without creating a copy of this Flow.
+Start Flow is the type of step that allows you to send your subscribed contacts to a particular Flow without creating a copy of this Flow.

 Smart Delay is a step that will help you to postpone the follow-up message or action.

-Condition Block is the tool you would certainly want to use whenever you need to send your subscribers down different paths depending on certain requirements.
+Condition Block is the tool you would certainly want to use whenever you need to send your subscribed contacts down different paths depending on certain requirements.
 Just choose a condition and then set different outcomes for customers who match these conditions and for those who do not match them.

-SMS step can send SMS messages to users.
-A user would first need to submit their phone number and agree to get SMS messages from you in order to receive them.
+SMS step can send SMS messages to contacts.
+A contact would first need to submit their phone number and agree to get SMS messages from you in order to receive them.

 Now you know everything you need to know about different blocks - this will help you create beautiful Flows.
 But what about other features?
 Let's take a look.